John Francis Hylan: Early life

-Hylan was born in 1868 in Hunter, New York, a town in upstate Greene County.
+Hylan was born in 1868 in Hunter, New York.
 He was the third child, and had two older sisters and two younger brothers.
-Hylan's father had emigrated from County of Cavan, Ulster, Ireland at the age of seven.
+Hylan's father had emigrated from County Cavan, Ulster, Ireland at the age of seven.
 He served as a corporal in the 120th New York Infantry, called the "Ulster Regiment," during the Civil War.

 Hylan's mother, who came from the Jones family upstate, had a Welsh father and a maternal grandfather, Jacob Gadron, who fought in the American Revolution among Lafayette's forces.
-He fondly remembered her throughout his life and wrote that the words she spoke on leaving the family ("Be honest, be truthful, be upright, and do by others as you would have them do unto you") were "indelibly imprinted on" his memory.
+He fondly remembered her throughout his life and wrote that the words she spoke on his leaving the family ("Be honest, be truthful, be upright, and do by others as you would have them do unto you") were "indelibly imprinted on" his memory.
 Although his mother was Methodist, Hylan was raised a Catholic.
 His only surviving family, his sister Mary, died after being struck by an automobile on July 10, 1911.

 Hylan's family owned a 60-acre farm in the then-undeveloped mountains and struggled to make the semi-annual interest on its $1,500 mortgage.
 As the oldest boy, Hylan was required to work long hours on the farm, which was not equipped with much more than hand tools.
 Farm work came first, the school district was impoverished, and only one family could afford the required grammar or history book, which Hylan occasionally borrowed.
 School lasted four to five hours a day for five months a year.
 In his teenage years, Hylan made extra money to help pay the mortgage interest by working each spring for the Catskill railroad, digging earth and tamping it beneath the tracks to stabilize them after the effects of winter weather.